Alison Kinnaird

-Alison Kinnaird MBE, MA, FGE (born 30 April 1949) is a glass sculptor, Celtic musician, teacher and writer born in Edinburgh, Scotland.
-She is one of the foremost and most original modern glass engravers in Scotland.
+Alison Kinnaird MBE (born 30 April 1949) is a Scottish glass sculptor, Celtic musician, teacher, and writer.
+She is one of the most prominent glass engravers in Scotland.

-Portrait
+Early life and education

+Alison Kinnaird was born in Edinburgh, Scotland, on 30 April 1949.

 Her application to art college having been rejected, Kinnaird earned a MA in Celtic studies and archaeology at the University of Edinburgh, in the course of which she also studied copper wheel glass engraving with Harold Gordon in Forres, having met him while on a family holiday there.

+Career and practice

+Kinnaird is one of the foremost and most original modern glass engravers in Scotland.

 Kinnaird's glass engraving works are in many galleries and private collections.
+She has been commissioned to create pieces for the Royal Family such as an engraved goblet for the late Queen Mother, a bowl for Charles and Diana's wedding, also a blue disc for the Emperor of Japan, and the Donor Window in the Scottish Portrait Gallery.
 She uses lead and optical crystal.
 The techniques used by Kinnaird include copper-wheel engraving, cutting, sandblasting, acid etching and casting.
 Starting in a studio in the High Street, Edinburgh, her work won early recognition and was included in an exchange between the Edinburgh Festival Fringe and the Salzburg Fringe.
 Later, believing that the small physical size of works produced in traditional glass engraving confines their appreciation to a limited audience, she expanded the scale of her works by using flexible drive engraving and sandblasting, combined with the adventurous use of dichroic glass.
 More recently she has employed bonded coloured glass as her engraving medium.

 Kinnaird is also a musician, a gift that led her to discover relationships between music and glass engraving, notably through designs based on Lissajous figures.
-She plays, teaches and lectures on the small Scottish harp also known as the clàrsach.
+She started playing the harp at 14 and has been credited with starting the Scottish harp revival and the Celtic harp renaissance.She plays, teaches and lectures on the small Scottish harp also known as the clàrsach.
 She was one of the first acts signed to Temple Records during the 1970s and she has had eight albums released through the label.
 She worked with the Scottish music group Battlefield Band on their albums Music in Trust Vol I (1987) and Music in Trust Vol II (1988).